-In my previous article, I explained what Google Voice was and listed several pros and cons of using Google Voice.
+In my previous article What is Google Voice and is it a Good Choice For You?, I explained what Google Voice was and listed several pros and cons of using Google Voice.
 If you decide to try out Google Voice, this article will walk you through step-by-step instructions for obtaining and configuring Google Voice on your desktop or mobile device.

 - On your desktop computer, login to the Gmail account that will be associated with the new Google Voice number.
 This may be an account that is used on the desktop or on the smartphone.